 Algebra 1, Geometry, Algebra II, and upper level mathematics can count towards the Mathematics credits.
 Pre-algebra cannot be counted for high school credit, even if taken in ninth grade.

 Foreign Language credits can be any modern or ancient language.
+(Some colleges do not allow ancient languages to count as foreign language credits; check the requirements of candidate colleges.)

 World History can be Ancient, Medieval, Renaissance, or Modern.